Djaytan/docker-papermc-server/docs/production-grade-deployment.md

       - ALL
 ```

-These settings offer sensible defaults, but you may need to adjust them based on your server's unique requirements.
-This documentation explains the rationale
+These examples offer secure and sensible defaults.
+However, you should adjust resource limits and other options based on your server’s hardware and expected
-behind these recommendations and guides you on how to tailor them to fit your needs.
+usage.
+The rest of this documentation explains the reasoning behind these recommendations and provides guidance on customizing the setup to your specific needs.

 ## OWASP - Docker Security Cheat Sheet